 The Future of Music Today: One Record At A Time: Toneshift was a decade-long running online music magazine (which originally chronicled the past writings of its publisher/artist, TJ Norris).
 Between 2010-2019 we functioned as an online review-based magazine, presenting a critique of non-mainstream concepts in sound, that was our first decade.
-Since 2019 the site evolved into a regular podcast which remains accessible 24/7/365, continuing to produce random shows, from time to time, on an unexpected basis.
-Toneshift‘s main focus is to offer a curatorial selection of international experimental/electronic sound work in a variety of forms, and over several evolving episodes.
+From 2019 through 2022 the site evolved into a regular podcast which now exists as an archive, accessible 24/7/365.
+Toneshift‘s main focus was to offer a curatorial selection of international experimental/electronic sound work in a variety of forms, and over several evolving episodes.
 Expect the unexpected.

 Norris is a Texas-based multidisciplinary artist who grew up in New England and has lived in Oregon, Washington, Nebraska and Nova Scotia.
 Norris’ work blends a philosophical approach towards urban/architectural issues through conceptual photography, sculpture and experiential installation.
 His 1st monograph ‘Shooting Blanks‘ was recently published in 2018.
 His work is included in many private and public collections internationally.
 His work has been shown throughout North America, Europe and Sweden and is in the collections of the prestigious Vanhaerents Collection (Brussels), Amon Carter Museum of American Art, Fuller Museum of Art, Museo de la Ciudad (Mexico City) and RACC’s Visual Chronicle collection (Portland, OR).
 After Norris closed his a/v project space, Soundvision in 2003 he led panel discussions at various music festivals including: Mutek (2007, Breaking Barriers in the Audio/Visual Divide), Decibel (2005, The Relationship Between Technology and Art); and Intransitive (2004, Sound and Geography: Community and Place in Experimental Music).
 As a writer Norris’ work has been seen in selected publications including: ARTnews, Leonardo (MIT Press), XLR8R, Willamette Week, Oregonlive.com, Signal to Noise Magazine, Brainwashed.com, Paris Transatlantic, Resident Advisor, Igloo Magazine, Vital Weekly, Art Ltd. and others.